junxit/us-congress-bills-115/bill.md

   > - **(f)** *Regulations* Not later than 180 days after the date of enactment of the Direct Hire of Students and Recent Graduates Act of 2017, the Director shall issue interim regulations, with an opportunity for comment, for the administration of this section.
   > - **(g)** *Reporting*
   >   - **(1)** *In general* Not later than September 30 of each of the first 3 fiscal years beginning after the date of enactment of the Direct Hire of Students and Recent Graduates Act of 2017, the head of an agency that makes an appointment under this section shall submit to Congress a report assessing the impact of the use of the authority provided under this section during the fiscal year in which the report is submitted.
+  >   - **(1)** *In general* Not later than September 30 of each of the first 3 fiscal years beginning after the date of enactment of the Direct Hire of Students and Recent Graduates Act of 2017, the head of an agency that makes an appointment under this section shall submit a report to—
+  >     - **(A)** Congress that assesses the impact of the use of the authority provided under this section during the fiscal year in which the report is submitted; and
+  >     - **(B)** the Director that contains data that the Director considers necessary for the Director to assess the impact and effectiveness of the authority described in subparagraph (A).
   >   - **(2)** *Content* The head of an agency shall include in each report under paragraph (1)—
   >     - **(A)** the total number of individuals appointed by the agency under this section, as well as the number of such individuals who are—
   >       - **(i)** minorities or members of other underrepresented groups; or